CWRUbotix/rov-24/README.md

 In VSCode, press `F1` and enter `Tasks: Run Task` in the field until you see the corresponding option appear.
 Click or hit enter on that option.

-Now select `🏃‍♂️ ROS All` to run all dependency download and building scripts.

 This whole process should become `F1`, `Enter`, `Enter` once you've done it once, although the magic of symlink should mean you won't need to build again for most things.